Add Google Maps to your Business Directory

 Server API not working: Check with your website host to be sure you are using the static outbound server IP address based on Google’s server IP setup requirements.

-NOTE: The Business Directory plugin will work without specifying a server IP Address.
-However, to keep your API key secure, we recommend adding your server IP information.
+The Business Directory plugin will work without specifying a server IP Address.
+Try removing all server IP addresses and the API restriction to see if this resolves your issue.